guillempp/WebsiteV2/README.md

 # New Version of gperez.me

-This is my new personal website.
-Created Using SASS for CSS
+This is my new personal website, [gperez.me](http://gperez.me).
+Created Using HTML and SASS for CSS.

 # What I Learned